jramkiss/jramkiss.github.io/_posts/2020-05-08-beta-and-dirichlet-distributions.md

 Two things are consistent: $\sum_{i=1}^{5} x_i = 1$ and len(x) = $5$.
 So we can imagine that each sample from a Dirichlet distribution is a literal stick of length 1, that is broken into $5$ sections.
 Each section (or class) has a length, for example section 2 in $x_1$ has length $0.15$.
 Each sample can have different lengths for each section.
 The Dirichlet distribution does is proposes different ways of breaking this stick into 5 pieces.
 Of course, there is a specific way of breaking the stick to generate samples from the Distribution, which is very aptly named the [stick breaking construction](https://www.stats.ox.ac.uk/~teh/research/npbayes/Teh2010a.pdf).

 The next logical step from here is to ask the question: why 5 pieces?
 What if we don't know how many pieces we want?
 So really we want a distribution to propose breaking this stick in any way possible, 3 pieces, 100 pieces, 1e10 places.
-This is what the Dirichlet process is used for.
+This is the Dirichlet process.

 ### Another View: Distribution over Distributions